dan-leo/masters/thesis/v8/3_design.md

 ### Telemetry Tests

-Telemetry tests measure various aspects of the required metrics.
+The telemetry tests measure various aspects of the required metrics.
 Running the following commands in Table \ref{tbl:pytest_run} will run through the desired telemetry test.

 Table: PyTest telemetry test commands to be run in terminal {#tbl:pytest_run}